 Section 5: Top 10 things to do before you leave P&G

 Section 6: Wrap up: Resources & Next Steps

 Use this guide to review retirement plan choices and options that are based on your age and financial need.

 Charitable Remainder Trust GuideUse this guide to understand the terms and benefits of using a Charitable Remainder Trust (CRT).
-A CRT is can be useful to diversify out of P&G stock without capital gains tax, to aid the charity of your choice.
+A CRT is an option to diversify out of P&G stock, while minimizing capital gains tax and aiding the charity of your choice.

 IRA Trust As A Beneficiary Guide

 Use this guide to understand how to use an IRA Trust as the beneficiary of your IRA.